 The transformation is being driven forward by the Real Estate segment of Hamburger Hafen und Logistik AG.
 The warehouses thus shine in new splendour while preserving their original features as closely as possible and under the strict eyes of the landmark protection office.
 However, technology’s progress cannot be stopped by thick red-brick walls.

-Torsten Zorn, Head of technical facilities at HHLA Real Estate, oversees the technical equipment of all HHLA properties in Hamburg with the help of his ten-member team.
-This includes the maintenance, inspection and repair of hundreds of technical facilities.
+Christian Stange from HHLA Real Estate oversees the technical equipment of all HHLA properties in Hamburg.
+He ist member a ten-member team, responsible for maintenance, inspection and repair of hundreds of technical facilities.
 Legal requirements and modern standards regarding fire protection, building energetics, heating and air conditioning technology, security systems and much more also apply to World Heritage sites.